coderefinery/git-collaborative/_episodes/04-contributing.md

 ---

+## Licenses matter

+- If you submit code that is derivative work or code somebody else wrote, clarify license
+- If you receive pull requests with a lot of code, **clarify its license and copyright**

+---

 ## How to make sure that you don't merge malicious code

 (this is typically not a problem for most of us but can be a problem for some)